Mega Man IV (1993 video game): Plot

 The plot of the game once again involves the protagonist Mega Man trying to thwart the world domination plans of the infamous Dr. Wily.
 On a seemingly peaceful day in a large city, Wily appears in the sky in his flying saucer and sends out a radio transmission that causes all the robots at the annual Robot Master Exposition to go on a rampage.
 He then sends eight new rebuilt robots of his own to different parts of the city to lead the destruction.
-Having resisted this reprogramming signal, Mega Man responds by defeating all four of these previous foes in battle and chases Wily to a large tank.
-Inside the tank, the hero encounters Ballade, yet another robot specially designed to kill him.
-Mega Man defeats this new enemy, pursues the remaining enemies in the city, and returns to the tank.
-There, he has a victorious rematch with Ballade, only to see Wily quickly retreat to his space station.
+Mega Man and his dog Rush aren't affected by the radio waves due to their strong sense of justice, but Beat, the robotic bird he got as a gift from Dr. Cossack, was incapacitated, losing four of his parts in the commotion.
+Having resisted this reprogramming signal, Mega Man leaves to fight and knocks out four Robot Masters that belonged to Dr. Cossack: Toad Man, Bright Man, Pharaoh Man and Ring Man.
+In the process, he locates Beat's parts so that he can be fixed and help him, and chases Wily to a large tank-like mobile base in the forest.
+Inside the base, the hero encounters Ballade, the third and latest Mega Man Killer and thus yet another robot specially designed to kill him.
+Mega Man defeats this new enemy and finds and defeats Crystal Man, Napalm Man, Stone Man and Charge Man, four of the Robot Masters that Dr. Wily had created and used in his scheme to frame Proto Man, who is now helping Mega Man from the sidelines.
+After returning to the base, he has a victorious rematch with Ballade, only to see Wily quickly retreat to his secret space battleship.
 Dr. Light fits Mega Man's companion Rush with a space flight ability, allowing the hero to lead a one-man assault on Wily's new stronghold.
 Mega Man beats Wily, but is unable to blast his way out of the exploding space station.
-At the last moment, Ballade arrives and self-destructs in repentance, creating a hole through which Mega Man can safely escape.
+At the last moment, Ballade, badly damaged from his two losses against him, appears and self-destructs in repentance, creating a hole through which Mega Man can safely escape.